Home / microfluidic reviews / Droplet & digital microfluidics / Liposome and Lipid Nanoparticle - An overview

 In the last two decades, encapsulation has been performed by batch production methods.
 Despite the use of batch methods by industry for many years, it presented several drawbacks from the lack of control over the lipid nanoparticle size and distribution to the importance of waste of reagents in the reaction process.

 Those drawbacks led researchers to develop new methods to synthesize liposome or lipid nanoparticles such as microfluidics.
 Microfluidics is the science of handling fluids (liquid or gas) from the milli down to the nanometer scale.
-It is used for many applications from biological applications to droplet generation.
+It is used for many applications from biological applications to droplet generation

-As explained above, the behaviour of the liposomes in solution, and therefore the controlled release in the case of drug delivery application will depend strongly on two kinds of parameters: the liposomes intrinsic properties and the controlled experimental parameters.
+As explained above, the behavior of the liposomes in solution, and therefore the controlled release in the case of drug delivery application will depend strongly on two kinds of parameters: the liposomes intrinsic properties and the controlled experimental parameters.

-Microfluidics as a tool to generate liposomes or as a technique used to tune the controlled release of the drug contained within a liposome present many advantages to make your experiment a success.
+Microfluidics as a tool to generate liposomes or as a technique used to tune the controlled release of the drug contained within a liposome presents many advantages to make your experiment a success.
 In the next section, the generation of liposomes by microfluidics will be discussed.
 In the following section, a microfluidic setup will be introduced, allowing for a high-throughput liposome and lipid nanoparticle synthesis.

 For more information about the use of microfluidics for drug delivery applications, please read the full review available here.